bryano1993/shopping-list-app/readme.md

 # Shopping List App

 This is a shopping list application built on Meteor.

 Features that were implemented:

 CRUD operations

 user authentication

-add, edit, delete on each item test suite heroku deployment
+add, edit, delete on each item

+test suite using mocha

+heroku deployment

 ## Getting Started